-When the bad outweighs the good, Simone Joyaux, who has worked as a consultant with boards of directors for the past 27 years, said nonprofits can’t be afraid to remove a nonprofit board members, especially when they are ineffective.
+When the bad outweighs the good, the late Simone Joyaux, who has worked as a consultant with boards of directors for the past 27 years, said nonprofits can’t be afraid to remove ineffective nonprofit board members, especially when they are ineffective.

 “You are giving them feedback so they know that you’ve been watching and that you actually care,” Joyaux said.

 If after addressing shortfalls in performance you’re still experiencing difficulties, it might be time to remove the underperforming nonprofit board members.
 Your organization should have procedures to deal with these situations.
 If you do not yet, here are some options as outlined in a post on Blue Avocado by Jan Masaoka.